burkybile1/zero_day/README.md

-This repository is understanding how to use git
+This repository is to understand Vagrant.